-stage s (sid lear) (Optional)

-DRA3005 Advanced Acting
+- Advanced Acting

-DRA3060 Dance Theatre
+- Dance Theatre

-DRA3042 Post-Conflict Drama
+- · Post-Conflict Drama

-DRA3010 The Theatre of Brian Friel
+- The Theatre of Brian Friel

-DRA3023 Places of Performance
+- Places of Performance

-DRA3063 Solo Performance
+- Solo Performance

-DRA3056 Theory & Practice of Adaptation
+- Theory & Practice of Adaptation

-DRA3057 The Art of Interaction
+- The Art of Interaction

-DRA3025 Dissertation
+- Dissertation

-AEL3001 Work-Based Learning
+- Work-based Learning

-Students have the opportunity to undertake a work placement in Year 3.
+Students have the opportunity to undertake a work placement in Stage 3.
 This is a significant learning and employability enhancement opportunity.
 Drama at Queen's has unparalleled links with the local theatre sector and collaborates extensively with leading arts organisations and theatre companies, such as the Lyric Theatre, Prime Cut Productions, Kabosh, Tinderbox and Bruiser theatre companies as well as Belfast Festival and the Linen Hall Library, all of whom have helped us develop a vital professional practice dimension as part of our overall provision.